-Some child retention systems are secured to the seat using a base or support leg.
-For certain kinds of equipment the use of an additional accessory will be necessary (e.g. an accessory for the footwell) to fit the child retention system correctly and securely.
+Some child retention systems are secured to the seat using a base or foot.
+For certain equipment the use of an additional accessory will be necessary (for example, the accessory for the floor compartment) to fit the child retention system correctly and securely.